 Use this time to relocate any random items that were accidently left in your closet or could live elsewhere (common items to relocate include a bulky vacuum, extra bedding, diplomas, gift wrap, sentimental items, art or photos).
 Reserve this space for shoes, clothing, and accessories only.

 Tip: This is a perfect opportunity to give your closet a good clean.
 I always opt for non-toxic products.
 I especially love the Scented Vinegar by The Laundress for a deep clean, and the Home Spray to freshen up your closet on the daily.
 Line shelves with Drawer Liners for a chic, fragrant surface.
+For sweaters and knits, line drawers and shelves with our Cedar Drawer Liners for a fresh fall scent.

 Bonus: If you’re up for it, a fresh coat of white paint does wonders for making your closet look bigger and brighter.